|Frequently Asked Questions/Help

 How do you package your tea?We ship our teas in food safe plastic bags with one side black and the other side clear.
 This allows our tea to be examined visually prior to opening.
 The bags are heat sealed and contain a zipper lock to keep your tea fresh after opening.
 Samples may be shipped in triple layered bags: a layer of paper lining the inside, a layer of aluminum in the middle to block the air, and a cellophane layer covers the outside.
 The bag top is then folded over and held closed with a wire tie.

 We sell tea in increments of 50 grams (1.75 ounces).
 We may package up to 450 grams (15.87 ounces) of the same tea in a single bag.

 Is it OK to store my tea in the bag used for shipping?Yes, it is fine to keep your tea in the bag it was shipped in.
-These bags do a very good job of blocking air and moisture when kept closed.
+These bags do an exceptional job of blocking air and moisture when kept closed.
 You will need to keep the bags in a cool, dark location.
 We do, however, sell tins which block all light and create an air-tight environment.